-7 best all-inclusive cruise lines in the world
+7 best all-inclusive cruise lines in the world (updated for 2026)

-From specialty restaurants and alcoholic beverages, to Wi-Fi and gratuities, everything onboard is wrapped up into the fare.
+From specialty restaurants and alcoholic beverages to Wi-Fi and gratuities, everything onboard is wrapped up into the fare.

 Two swimming pools on decks of cruise ship anchored in ocean

-Pools and marina on Evrima (Photo: Ritz-Carlton Yacht Collection)
+(Photo: Ritz-Carlton Yacht Collection)

 Many cruise lines offer food-and-beverage packages and other inclusive options, but only a few can accurately claim to be all-inclusive.
-That means everything onboard, from specialty restaurants and alcoholic beverages, to Wi-Fi and gratuities, is wrapped up into the fare.
+That means everything onboard, from specialty restaurants and alcoholic beverages to Wi-Fi and gratuities, is wrapped up into the fare.
 Some take it a step further, covering extras like airfare and shore excursions.

 1. Explora Journeys